kapelner/QC_MATH_341_Fall_2024/README.md

 ## Change of Schedule

 For religious reasons, I cannot attend the lectures on Thursday, Oct 17 and Thursday Oct 24.
-I anticipate making up these sessions on:
+Make up sessions are below

 * Tuesday, Oct 15.
 This day is a "Monday" schedule at CUNY.
-We will be voting on time slots on slack.
+Class will be from 8:15PM-10:05PM in KY250.
-* Wednesday, Nov 27.
-This day is a "Friday" schedule at CUNY (as it's the Wednesday before Thanksgiving).
-We will be voting on time slots on slack.
+* Final review session in December TBD

 ## Grades and Class Standing